Be part of Talkeetna's History

 - Food & Retail Purchase - Staff may purchase food or retail items such as canned goods, fruits, vegetables, dairy, meat, grains, mugs, books, magnets etc. at a rate 3% over Roadhouse cost.
 Staff may purchase prepared meals and most bakery items for themselves at 40% off.
 Coffee/Tea/Soda is complimentary on or off the clock.

-- Bicycle Loans - The Roadhouse has a small inventory of bicycles for free summer use by staff, first come/first served basis.
+- Bicycle Loans - The Roadhouse has a small inventory of bicycles for summer use by staff, first come/first served basis.
+We collect - then reimburse - a $100 deposit on the bikes and we provide locks.

 Getting Here and Getting Around